connorzl/eg3d_pti_inversion/README.md

 https://drive.google.com/file/d/1xwMlnPSvbfjQ4AHoJogs1ldKLitSwCcc/view?usp=sharing
 ```

 Next, modify the paths_config.py file located in eg3d_pti_inversion/inversion/configs/paths_config.py.
 Set the pre-trained model paths to the locations of align.dat and the EG3D checkpoint, which should be in eg3d_pti_inversion/inversion/utils.
-Modify the ##Input info section with location and name of your pre-processed input image.
-The output will be located in embedding_base_dir/input_data_id.
+Modify the ##Input info section with the location and name of your pre-processed input image data.
+The inversion output will be located in embedding_base_dir/input_data_id.

 ```
 cd inversion